docker/docs/engine/faq.md

  - *Portable deployment across machines.* Docker defines a format for bundling an application and all its dependencies into a single object called a container.
 This container can be transferred to any Docker-enabled machine.
-The container can be executed there with the guarantee that the execution environment exposed to the application are the same in development, testing, and production.
+The container can be executed there with the guarantee that the execution environment exposed to the application is the same in development, testing, and production.
 LXC implements process sandboxing, which is an important pre-requisite for portable deployment, but is not sufficient for portable deployment.
  If you sent me a copy of your application installed in a custom LXC